-The Company maintains certain stock-based compensation plans, approved by the Company's shareholders, that are administered by the Management Development and Compensation Committee (the "Compensation Committee") of the Board.
 In May 2015, the Company's shareholders approved the 2015 Long-Term Incentive Plan (the "2015 Plan") to replace the 2009 Management Stock Incentive Plan and the 2009 Directors' Stock Incentive Plan (collectively, the "2009 Plans").
 A total of 438,076 shares transferred from the 2009 Plans were available for grant pursuant to the 2015 Plan.
-In addition, any shares subject to outstanding awards under the 2009 Plans that are canceled, expired, forfeited or otherwise not issued or are settled in cash will become available for future award grants under the 2015 Plan.
+In addition, any shares subject to outstanding awards under the 2009 Plans that were canceled, expired, forfeited or otherwise not issued or are settled in cash became available for future award grants under the 2015 Plan.
 In June 2021, the Company's shareholders approved the Amended and Restated 2015 Long-Term Incentive Plan (the "Plan"), which increased the total number of shares available for grant under the Plan by 734,000 shares.
-As of December 31, 2021, there were approximately 816,000 shares available for grant under the 2015 Plan.
+As of December 31, 2022, there were approximately 679,000 shares available for grant under the 2015 Plan.

-Under the Plan, the Compensation Committee may establish and prescribe grant guidelines including various terms and conditions for the granting of stock-based compensation.
-For stock options, the exercise price of each option equals the market price of the Company's stock on the date of the grant.
+Under the 2015 Plan, the Compensation Committee may establish and prescribe grant guidelines including various terms and conditions for the granting of stock-based compensation.
+For stock options, the exercise price of each option equals the closing market price of the Company's common stock on the date of the grant.
 All options expire after a period of ten years from the date of grant and generally become fully exercisable over a period of 3 to 5 years from the grant date.
 When an option recipient exercises their options, the Company issues shares from treasury stock and records the proceeds as additions to capital.
-Shares of restricted stock granted to employees generally vest over 2 to 3 years from the grant date.
-Fifty percent of the shares of restricted stock granted to non-employee directors generally vests on the date of grant and the remaining fifty percent generally vests one year from the grant date.
+The Company uses the Black-Scholes valuation method to estimate the fair value of its stock option awards.
+Shares of restricted stock awards granted to employees generally vest over 2 to 3 years from the grant date.
+Fifty percent of the shares of restricted stock awards granted to non-employee directors generally vests on the date of grant and the remaining fifty percent generally vests one year from the grant date.
 Vesting of the shares may be based on years of service, established performance measures or both.
-If restricted stock grants are forfeited before they vest, the shares are reacquired into treasury stock.
-Restricted stock units granted to employees generally fully vest on the third anniversary of the date of grant.
+If restricted stock awards are forfeited before they vest, the shares are reacquired into treasury stock.
+The grant-date fair value for restricted stock awards is generally equal to the closing market price of the Company's common stock on the date of grant.
+The grant-date fair value for restricted stock unit awards is generally equal to the closing market price of the Company's common stock on the date of grant reduced by the present value of the dividends expected to be paid on the underlying shares.